wario-land/steaks/doc/rom_hacking_docs.md

 - Starting from 0x0878F714 there are around 90 pointers what sdefines what kind of particles are created when something is collected or broken.
 - Starting from 0x0x78F5A4 there are around 20 pointers what might define tile property like things (ability to break and collect things, etc.).
 - Pointers at 0x0863A43C: might be connected to passages/stages somehow
+- from 0x0878E780 to 0x0878F970 there are several of pointers to warps